Farmsteads - an alternative development model that’s a practical approach to rural living and land stewardship

 The Romantic Definition

-Small farmsteads on Hearn Road in Chattahoochee Hills, Georgia, evoke a vision of rural charm and tranquility that blends the natural beauty of rolling hills, woodlands, and pastures with a lifestyle rooted in land stewardship and community.
-The Hearn area is renowned for its unspoiled, picturesque landscapes, quiet rural roads, and strong community values around conservation and sustainable living.
-Living on a small farmstead on Hearn conjures images of:
+Small farmsteads on the rolling hills of Georgia, evoke a vision of rural charm and tranquility that blends the natural beauty of meadows, woodlands, and pastures with a lifestyle rooted in land stewardship and community.
+The Georgia area is renowned for its unspoiled, picturesque landscapes, quiet rural roads, and strong community values around conservation and sustainable living.
+Living on a small farmstead conjures images of:

 • Waking up to the sounds of nature and livestock